Open Accessibility Menu

 Detecting lung cancer early gives you the best chance for successful treatment.
 Talking to your provider about lung health will help determine if you should get screened for lung cancer.

-Frederick Health is pleased to be the first community healthcare system in the state of Maryland to offer robotic-assisted technology to identify and biopsy procedures to patients in need.
+Frederick Health is pleased to be the first community healthcare system in Maryland to offer robotic-assisted technology to identify and biopsy procedures to patients in need.
 This state-of-the-art technology makes lung tissue biopsies safer, simpler, and less invasive.
 This tool can detect even the smallest traces of lung cancer.